ELECTROMAN MKII - MODULATED DELAY

 While the Electroman MKII is equipped with buffered bypass, our tails switch lets you decide whether or not the Electroman MKII chokes off the repeats when switched off, or leaves them trailing into your amp when bypassed.
 This feature lets you sculpt your sound just how you like, allowing for precision interplay with your other effects by affecting just one passage.

-Level, repeat and time controls come standard, with the time control maxing out at 600 milliseconds of warm delay.
+Level, repeat and time controls come standard, with the time control maxing out at 1 second of warm delay.
 The Electroman MKII's color knob will settle the debate between analog and digital snobs by shaving treble content from the repeats as the control is increased.

 An extra jack on the left edge takes the Electroman MKII to the next level: The fx loop jack lets you connect a stereo Y-cable to as many auxiliary pedals as you like, with the looped effect applying itself to the repeats.
 Try an octave pedal for true space exploration, a ring modulator for a lo-fi delay and even a volume pedal for swells of repeats.

 Tone is always the goal, so if you want an outstanding delay unit that hacks through the vines of tiered menus and other complicated fluff, let the Electroman MKII be your machete.